egekabas/School-Management-Service/README.md

 Frontend written using ReactJS.
 Going to the frontend directory and running "npm start" starts the server on localhost:3000

-The Database uses MySQL. backend/src/main/resources/application.properties has the required setup for the database.
+The Database uses MySQL. backend/src/main/resources/application.properties has the required setup info for the database.